fnordoglargh/BoardGameLeague/ABOUT.md

 * Added Best Score and Average Points to result evaluation.
 * Added a mechanism to translate the ABOUT.md file into HTML to view it from inside the app.
 * New DB is loaded after creation.
+* The last used database is remembered and used on next startup.

 ### Bug Fixes